dittowords/cli/README.md

 * It pulls the text from the project defined in `.ditto/config.yml`.
 * We will prompt to overwrite if a file exists (unless we have set a default).

-## Build Process

-We recommend using `.gitignore` for `.ditto/texts.json`.
-This file is generated and potentially always changing and the commit history can be extensive and perhaps boring:

-> Add updated file from Ditto

-Something more meaningful is to add ditto's setup to part of your developer's environment setup.
-Then update the file as build step before deployment.

 ## Development (of the Ditto CLI)

 There's a few environment variables that might make your life easier:

-* `DEBUG`: Which will show more verbose errors.
 * `DITTO_API_HOST`: If you happen to work for Ditto and are developing against a development site.
-* `DEMO`: puts the app into a demo mode to walk through the steps (details below)

 You can run these commands like so:

 ```
-DEBUG=true ditto-cli
-DEBUG=true DITTO_API_HOST=http://localhost:1234 ditto-cli
 DITTO_API_HOST=http://localhost:1234 ditto-cli
 ```